When it comes to climate change, our message is clear: native woods and trees are one of the best ways to tackle the climate crisis.What we're doing

 So, why do we need trees?
 It’s a good question and perhaps not as obvious as you’d think.
-This guide will take you through some of the reasons why trees are so crucial for humans and the natural environment and how important they are to our everyday lives.
+Trees are crucial for humans and the natural environment and how important they are to our everyday lives.

 UK forests currently cover 12% of our land area.
 This is very low compared to some of our European neighbours.
 For example, France and Germany have forest cover of 29% and 32% respectively.
-Of Europe’s total land area, forest cover makes up 47% of that.
+Of Europe’s total land area, forest cover makes up 47%.
 The UK is seriously lagging behind and must improve.

-Without further ado, let’s go through some of the reasons why we need trees.
+Without further ado, let’s explore some of the reasons why we need trees.

 Global warming is heavily linked to increasing levels of CO2.
 When CO2 builds up in the atmosphere it creates a ‘greenhouse effect’.
 This is where CO2 traps heat from the sun, creating a warmer climate.